Policy Learning with New Treatments: Population decision problem

-A decision maker has access to experimental data and must choose a rule assigning individuals to treatments based on their observable covariates.
-The experimental data is described by random variables $(D, X, Y)$ taking values in $\mathcal{D}_0 \times \mathcal{X} \times \mathcal{Y}$ where $D$ is a randomly assigned treatment, $X$ are observed covariates, and $Y$ is an outcome of interest.
-Although the random variable $D$ only takes values in $\mathcal{D}_0$, the decision maker can consider assigning individuals to any treatment value $d \in \mathcal{D}$ where $\mathcal{D}$ is potentially larger than $\mathcal{D}_0$.
-Hence, I assume the existence of potential outcomes $Y(d)$ for all $d \in \mathcal{D}$.
-The set $\mathcal{D}$ has cardinality $| \mathcal{D} | = J < \infty$, and its elements are denoted by $d_j$ for $j \in\{1,\dots,J\}$.
-The observed outcome $Y$ is generated as $Y = Y(D)$.
-Let $P$ denote the distribution of $(D, X, (Y(d))_{d \in \mathcal{D}})$.
 The decision maker seeks a policy $\pi : \mathcal{X} \mapsto \mathcal{D}$ which assigns individuals to treatment status based on their observable covariates.
 The policy is chosen from some set $\Pi$ which is taken as given.
 The treatment assigned to an individual with covariate values $X$ is $\pi(X)$ and the realized outcome is $Y(\pi(X))$.

 The decision maker has some utility function $u(d,x,y)$ which may depend on the treatment assigned, covariates, and the realized outcome of interest.
 I assume the decision maker is utilitarian and ultimately cares about the expected utility derived from the data realized from the policy, resulting in the following problem that the decision maker would like to solve

 where $v_P(d,x) := \E_P[u(d,X,Y(d)) \mid X = x]$ is the conditional mean utility.

 Two sources of ignorance on the decision maker's part make this problem infeasible to solve in practice.
 The first is that only a sample is observed, so the population probability distribution is unknown.
 The second is that even if the population distribution of the data $(D,X,Y)$ were known, the effects of some treatments are not identified because they are never observed.
 In particular, the function $v$ depends on the distribution of potential outcomes $Y(d)$ for values of $d$ not in $\mathcal{D}_0$.
 Since data on these potential outcomes are not observed in the sample, the decision maker's objective is not point identified.
 To deal with partial identification, I will solve a proxy problem which is robust to partial identification in that it achieves uniformly low regret across the identified set for $v$.
 Since only sample data is available, I solve the empirical or plug-in version of this problem.